 Apollo Theater.
 Photo: Kate Glicksberg

-Harlem’s legendary Apollo Theater, where performers like Ella Fitzgerald, Marvin Gaye, Jimi Hendrix and Billie Holiday launched their careers on Amateur Night—a tradition that continues to this day.
-Just a few blocks away is the National Jazz Museum, a small institution with onsite exhibitions, lectures and live performances, and farther east is El Museo del Barrio, which focuses on Latin American and Caribbean art from the Pre-Columbian era to the present.
+Harlem’s legendary Apollo Theater, where performers like Ella Fitzgerald, Marvin Gaye, Jimi Hendrix and Billie Holiday launched their careers, carries on their Amateur Night tradition on Wednesday evenings.
+A few blocks away is The National Jazz Museum in Harlem, a small institution with on-site exhibitions, lectures and live performances, and farther east is El Museo del Barrio, home to a thoughtfully curated selection of Puerto Rican, Caribbean and Latin American art.

 Courtesy, MoMA PS1

-National Lighthouse Museum.
+The National Lighthouse Museum.
 Photo: Tagger Yancey IV

 The National Lighthouse Museum, located in a cheerful brick building near the St. George ferry landing, has a collection of more than 160 miniature lighthouses.